diksha-2911/teacher-extension/README.md

 ## Backend:

-1. JavaScript and Python for connecting to the Obsidian MCP server
+1. JavaScript for text extraction, summarization, and translation using the Cerebras API

-2. Handles API requests, note saving, and communication between the extension and Obsidian
+2. Python for connecting to the Obsidian MCP server.
+Handles API requests, note saving, and communication between the extension and Obsidian

 ## APIs & Services: